 The next step is to implement the 50/30/20 budgeting plan, which stipulates that 50% of your monthly income goes to needs like bills, necessities, etc. You can then allocate 30% to things you may want but aren’t essential, like travel, experiences, entertainment media, and other factors.

-The remaining 20% can then be allocated to your savings; if you’re earning $5,000 a month, then you can automatically save $1,000 each paycheck.
+The remaining 20% goes directly to savings.
+If you’re earning $5,000 a month, that 20% equals exactly $1,000 – the target figure.
+This is the most straightforward path to hitting that number without drastic lifestyle changes.
 Of course, millions aren’t earning this figure at the moment, so we’re also going to provide you with some tips on how to save as much money as possible on a tighter budget.

 Nine Tips You Can Use to Start Saving Today

-It might sound strange to start a list of ways you can save money by saying you should commit to spending on your credit card debt, but you should start the saving process by ensuring you have as little debt as possible.
+It might sound strange to start a list of ways you can save money by saying you should commit to paying off credit card debt, but you should start the saving process by ensuring you have as little debt as possible.
 This is especially true if you have credit cards with high-interest rates, which will cost you a lot of money over time.

-More than 50% of American consumers are signed up for subscriptions that they use rarely or not at all, costing them on average $50 a month.
-To start on your way towards saving $1,000 a month, you should contact your debit or credit card providers and examine how many useless subscriptions you currently have on your account.
+According to CNET’s annual subscription survey, Americans spend an average of $205 per year – roughly $17 per month – on subscriptions they rarely or never use.
+To start on your way towards saving $1,000 a month, you should contact your debit or credit card providers and examine how many unused subscriptions you currently have on your account.

-After you’ve checked your accounts, you should also re-examine the subscriptions that you know you have, and ask yourself wherever you really need them.
-It’s up to you to decide what should stay and what should go, but by cutting your spending on things like streaming services and memberships, you’ll save a lot of money.
+After you’ve checked your accounts, you should also re-examine the subscriptions that you know you have, and ask yourself whether you really need them.
+It’s up to you to decide what should stay and what should go, but by cutting your spending on things like streaming services and memberships, you’ll save a meaningful amount each month.

 Going out for food is something most of us enjoy, but when you think about it, it’s a totally unnecessary expense, especially when you can make your own food at home for a fraction of the cost.
 If you want to make it to that $1,000 a month figure, committing to making all your food at home is a brilliant way to make sure you’re saving as much money as possible.